jruby/jrubyfx/Getting Started.md

 --------------------------
 So now lets say your hello world program goes viral, and everyone wants it.
 You decide to hire a real designer for version 2.0 so it looks nice and professional.
 Unfortunatly, however, all the layout is in the code, mixed in with the business logic (hmm, just pretend it does awesome computations to show  Hello World).
 The solution to this is to not put the layout and UI in the code.
 How?
 FXML.
 If you have ever played with .NET, you might have come across WPF, or Windows Presentation Foundation.
 WPF and JavaFX and very similar in that you can describe the layout of the UI completely declaratively in an xml file (XAML for WPF, FXML for JavaFX).
 The good thing about this is that both WPF and JavaFX have visual designers for the XML files, which means designers don't have to worry about code!

 JavaFX's designer is called JavaFX Scene Builder, and is a free download from the main JavaFX site.
-Go install it now, and play with it for a bit.
+Go install it now, and play with it for a bit. (or not.
+All fxml code needed it copy-pastable from this guide, but then you wouldn't learn anything)

 Done?
 Good, copy and paste this code into a new file called `Hello.fxml`: